Regex::Matches Method (String, String)

-Searches the specified input string for all occurrences of the regular expression specified in the pattern parameter.
+Searches the specified input string for all occurrences of a specified regular expression.

 The string to search for a match.